 - Ice cream

-Call Our Doctors at AOS Dental Surgery in Macomb to Learn More
+Call Our Doctors at AOS Dental Surgery in Galesburg to Learn More

 As you can see, it is important to follow the recommendations of our oral surgeons after surgery.
-If you still have questions or concerns, feel free to call our office in Macomb at (309) 837-9985.
+If you still have questions or concerns, feel free to call our office in Galesburg at (309) 322-9995.